ka-ching-as/ka-ching-episerver-app/README.md

 ## Concept

-This Episerver add-on aims at making it easy to use the awesome capabilities and information in Episerver Commerce as a sales tool in retail stores by integrating with Ka-ching.
+This Episerver Add-On aims at making it easy to use the awesome capabilities and information in Episerver Commerce as a sales tool in retail stores by integrating with Ka-ching.

-When the add-on is installed it listens for commerce data change events and if configured with import URLs it will send the updated data to Ka-ching.
-Version 3 of the Add-On also makes it easy to send sales data to Episerver from Ka-ching as well as enabling customer lookup in Ka-ching with minimal effort.
+When the Add-On is installed it listens for commerce data change events and if configured with import URLs it will send the updated data to Ka-ching.
+Version 3 of the Add-On also makes it easy to send checkout data to Episerver from Ka-ching as well as enabling customer search from Ka-ching POS with minimal effort.
 See below for details of what data and what events are handled.

-Configuration of the add-on is done post-install in a Ka-ching related section in web.config.
+Configuration of the Add-On is done post-install in a Ka-ching section in Web.config.
 See below for more details.
-To perform initial exports to Ka-ching go the CMS admin page and find "Ka-ching Integration" in the Tools section.
+After configuration in Web.config then to perform initial exports to Ka-ching, go the CMS admin page and find "Ka-ching Integration" in the Tools section.

 The current implementation is developed and tested using the Episerver reference commerce site [Foundation](https://github.com/episerver/Foundation).

-All development on this add-on is open source under the MIT license.
+All development on this Add-On is open source under the MIT license.
 Contributions are very welcome.

 You need a Ka-ching account to use this Add-On.
 If you don't have one then [contact us](https://ka-ching.dk/about-us/) to learn more.

 If you have a Ka-ching account you can download the [Ka-ching POS app](https://apps.apple.com/us/app/ka-ching-pos-point-of-sale/id1474762454) and get started utilizing Episerver in your stores right away.

-## Configuring the add-on
+## Configuring the Add-On

 This section assumes you have a Ka-ching account.
 Get in touch using the contact details found [here](https://ka-ching.dk/about-us/) if you need an account.

 ### Episerver

-The Ka-ching Add-On for Episerver consists of 2 NuGet packages.
-1 for CMS and 1 for Commerce.
+The Ka-ching Add-On for Episerver consists of 2 NuGet packages:

+* KachingPlugIn - which can be installed independently on Commerce Manager instances if necessary.
+* KachingPlugIn.Web - which should be installed on the front end.
+This package has a dependency to KachingPlugIn.

 You can find them on the [Episerver NuGet feed](https://nuget.episerver.com/?q=kaching&s=Popular&r=10&f=All).
 Currently the Ka-ching Add-On works with Episerver.CMS version 11 and Episerver.Commcerce version 13.

 #### Data synchronization from Episerver to Ka-ching

 TODO
-After installing the NuGet packages in the relevant Episerver projects you should see a `kaching` section of the web.config in the CMS project:
+After installing the NuGet packages in the relevant Episerver projects you should see a `kaching` section of the Web.config in the front end project:

 ```xml
 <kaching productsImportUrl=""